rfeinberg3/ecomAssistant/documentation/README.md

 ## Database

 ### Local Testing
 After setting up the postgres image with `docker compose up db --build`, you can toy with the database on you local machine if desired.
-Here are some commands below to get you strated.
+Here are some commands below to get you started.

 - Create the `eassistant` database:
 ```bash